jkauppinen/FinnishYnabConverter/README.md

 FinnishYnabConverter
 ==========================

-Converts Finnish banks transaction files to YNAB 4 compatible format.
+Converts csv transaction files to YNAB 4 compatible format.
+Most Finnish banks have ability to export your transactions to csv format from their web application.

 * Verified to work with following bank formats
   * OP csv format